 We're now looking for local artists to perform at this year's festival.
 Please download the Application Form for details of how to apply for a performance slot at the 2019 festival.
 If you have any queries about performing at this year's festival, please email us on: firstname.lastname@example.org

 We need volunteers to help organise and run the festival.
 There’s a role to suit everyone.
 Please volunteer if you can – it’s a great way to get involved and meet new people, while helping the Cockermouth LIVE! festival be a great success!

 To volunteer, just email: email@example.com

-If you have any queries please email us on: firstname.lastname@example.org
+If you'd like to get involved or have any general queries about the festival, please email us on: firstname.lastname@example.org